Why Money Is Green and Other Colorful Facts You Never Thought About—Until Now

 Why first-place ribbons are blue

 If you’ve ever won one of these bad boys, congratulations!
 Some scholars say we have an old nautical award to thank for this type of award.
 In the 1860s, the Blue Riband—a pennant flown from a ship’s mast—was a prize given to the passenger ship making the fastest transatlantic crossing.
 Scholars speculate that over time, the spelling blue riband was changed to blue ribbon, serving as a symbol of general excellence.
-Check out these cool facts about Olympic medals.

 Why a matador’s cape is red